BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 28/09/2019
 ---
 Today I finally met with my best friend.
 We cycled about 20~km and talked at that time 🚴👍.
 I really enjoy moments like these! 😉😉

+29/09/2019
+---
+I spent the whole day at home 😰..
+I could go out with my friends but I decided not to.
+I don't think it was the right decision 😥.

+30/09/2019
+---
+Last day of September - fall is coming 🌂🧥🧤.
+Today I visited my friend - we were talking and had a good time.
+Afterwards I drove to Bialystok 🚗.
+It's good that I have a place where to live but honestly I don't really like that big cities.
+I prefer to live in a little town (I guess :D).

+01/10/2019
+---
+It was a tough day 😑...
+I had a problem at work that I couldn't resolve.
+The biggest problem is that if I can't resolve something I'm trying more and more.
+The result of that is that I worked for a whole day (and yes - I resolved it) 😫!

+02/10/2019
+---
+Another exhausting day 🤯.
+Work + studies are really tough!
+I don't have time for my own things - today I haven't done the training that I do every Wednesday 😥.
+I hope that the next days will be better.

+03/10/2019
+---
+I drove home today and I realizied that the autumn is so beautiful! 🚗🏡🍂 Trees with diiferent colors, people are warmer (at least it is my opinion) - all of that makes me very grateful for God! 🙏

+04/10/2019
+---
+It was a very active day 💪!
+After work I decided to go to volleyball training 🏐and then went to the pool with my friends 🏊.
+Overall it was a really good day :)

+05/10/2019
+---
+It was a good Saturday ❤️.
+I learned new things about the maven tool 👩🏻‍💻.
+In the evening I went to my friend for a haircut and then we went for a run 🏃